-We woke up a little late and quickly got our packs ready to head out for a full day of traveling and exploring communities in the Sacred Valley starting with Chincheros.
-After Shirley spent some time organizing our transportation we had a plan and went to meet our driver.
+We woke up a little late and quickly got our packs ready to head out for a full day traveling and exploring communities in the Sacred Valley, starting with Chincheros.
+After Shirley spent some time organizing our transportation, we had a plan and met our driver.
 The cost for the entire trip 120 soles, which is […]

-After spending about three weeks in Puerto Maldonado enjoying the city, jungle, family, and friends it was time for Shirley and I to fly to Cusco to seek out Alpaca sources and communities to work with.
+After spending about three weeks in Puerto Maldonado enjoying the city, jungle, family, and friends, it was time for Shirley and me to fly to Cusco to seek out Alpaca sources and communities to work with.
 I had booked an Airbnb in Cusco near Tupac Square for a week as our base.
 Shirley had contacted her friend Sumaq who would meet us and show us […]

-We woke up the next morning to a garden of eden paradise.
-Because we arrived at night we could not see her property which was full of flowers, birds, and an amazing landscape.
-We went to main building for breakfast which was served by Patrina and was delicious.
-After breakfast we met up with our driver […]
+We woke up the next morning to a garden of Eden paradise.
+We could not see her property full of flowers, birds, and a fantastic landscape because we arrived at night.
+We went to the main building for breakfast, which was served by Patrina and was delicious.
+After breakfast, we met up with our driver […]

 We were sad to leave Aruba but excited to explore Peru with Shirley.
-The flight back to lima was good and we arrived early in the evening.
-Shirley arranged for Walter our driver in Lima to pick us up at the airport and take us to our hotel.
+The flight back to Lima was good, and we arrived early in the evening.
+Shirley arranged for Walter, our driver in Lima, to pick us up at the airport and take us to our hotel.
 We decided to get something to eat […]

-After spending about two months back in The United States and corresponding with Shirley.
-I decided it was time to head back to Peru to spend time with Shirley and take her up on her offer to show me more of Peru.
+After spending about two months back in The United States and corresponding with Shirley, I decided it was time to head back to Peru to spend time with Shirley and take her up on her offer to show me more of Peru.
 We decided to first meet in Lima and fly to Aruba for a […]

-After leaving Aquas Calientes I returned to Cusco were I would spend the next 4 days including my birthday.
-During my stay in the Amazon I met a girl named Shirley whom said she was going to be in Cusco during my birthday and would show me around.
-I was excited and so after checking into my […]
+After leaving Aquas Calientes, I returned to Cusco, where I would spend the next four days, including my birthday.
+During my stay in the Amazon, I met a girl named Shirley, who said she would be in Cusco during my birthday and would show me around.
+I was excited, and so after checking into my […]

-The train from Ollantaytambo to Aquas Calietntes was nice, especially after spending so many days hiking.
-The train ride was about an hour-long, just enough time for a quick bite to eat and drink which was complimentary on Peru Rail.Arriving in Aquas Calientes there was a lot of commotion, being a massive tourist area.
+The train from Ollantaytambo to Aquas Calientes was excellent, especially after spending so many days hiking.
+The train ride was about an hour-long, just enough time for a quick bite to eat and drink, which was complimentary on Peru Rail.Arriving in Aquas Calientes, there was a lot of commotion, being a massive tourist area.
 I […]